FarronF/limerick-council-meetings/meetings/2019/04/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 19th March 2019.md

 the other would be in contravention of the terms of the European funding.

-Mr. McGuigan confirmed that the Physical Directorate will review the current signage along the--- 14
+Mr. McGuigan confirmed that the Physical Directorate will review the current signage along the
+---
+14

 route to see if improvements can be made in relation to frequency of this signage.